timmcginley/41936/README.md

 4. Consultancies collaborate in the teams over 4 stages to design a building.

 ## What is the Building?
-In 2025 we focus on three renovation / reuse options on DTU Campus that comply with DTU Campus plan and the municipalities plan.
+In 2026 we focus on the renovation / reuse options for DTU Campus that comply with DTU Campus plan and the municipalities plan.
 Check this year's [project](/Project) for more information.